-At the point of application, you must have GCSE at Grade C or above in English Language and Mathematics.
+At the point of enrolment you must have GCSE English Language and Mathematics at Grade C or above.
 Equivalent qualifications will be considered.

 |GCE A Level/ AS Level||280 UCAS Tariff points from a minimum of 2 A Levels (BBC offer made in grades).
 This may also include General Studies and Critical Thinking.
 Remaining points can be made up with AS Levels in different subjects.
 AS Level in the same subject of an A Level will not be accepted.|

 |Access to Higher Education Diploma||45 Credits Level 3, 15 credits Level 2 including Level 2 English Language and Maths for all programmes|